Roibeard-Ruadhan/alcohol-free-ecommerse/README.md

 ### **Fonts**

-The logo was designed by simply using the font [Monoton](https://fonts.google.com/specimen/Monoton) via [Google Fonts](https://fonts.google.com/)
+The logo was designed by simply using the font [Monoton](https://fonts.google.com/specimen/Monoton) via [Google Fonts](https://fonts.google.com/).
+When the font weight is set below a certain number it added the effect I was looking for.
 For the rest of the project I used [Convergence](https://fonts.google.com/specimen/Convergence) which brings the subtlety of a bar atmosphere